 - Team meetings

 - Companywide meetings

-In-person communication allows you to convey the broadest range of emotions, forces the conversation to occur in real time, and generally allows for information to flow both ways.
+In-person communication at work allows you to convey the broadest range of emotions, forces the conversation to occur in real time, and generally allows for information to flow both ways.

 Many offices use weekly meetings to get everyone on the same page at the start of the week.
 Annual companywide meetings set the tone for the year.
 And retreats can be a helpful time to connect with your team in a different setting.
 These in-person engagements can be both formal and informal depending on the objective.

 One-on-one in-person meetings are better for delivering sensitive information such as compensation packages or constructive criticism about job performance.
 However, they can also be used for a less formal purpose such as getting to know a new employee better or seeking out an executive for mentorship.

 We can’t always be in person with the people we need to connect with.
 When that happens, we often rely on voice and video calls to get our message across.
 Voice and video calls are also easier to record for when the information being shared will need to be referenced later.

 For one-on-one calls or calls with smaller groups, it’s easy for employees and workers to ask their questions and provide feedback in the moment.
 The more people you have on a call or who are tuning into a live video stream, the more challenging it is to foster engagement for two-way communication at work.
 If no engagement is required at all, a pre-recorded video can be emailed out.